Future14473/BlueJay/README.md

 And, for this class, will return an orientation() object.
 You can figure this out.

-Each class has an additional method that formats and send its data output to Telemetry.
+Each class has an additional method that formats and sends its data output to Telemetry.
 ImageDetector has printPosition(orientation o) that will format and print the aforementioned orientation object

 So you can do: